adno/tubelex/README.md

 # Results

-After cleaning and duplicate removal, there are 48,468,231 tokens.
-The word list consists of 126,509 words (123,407 normalized words) occurring in at least 3 videos.
+After cleaning and duplicate removal, there are **48,468,231 tokens**.
+The word list consists of **126,509 words** (123,407 normalized words) occurring in at least 3 videos.

 ## Cleaning statistics (steps 2-4 above):